 - These gorillas have a very wide range of habitats.

-- They are found in countries such as Cameroon, Angola, Central African Republic, Congo, Gabon, and parts of Nigeria.
+- They are found in Cameroon, Angola, Central African Republic, Congo, Gabon, and parts of Nigeria.

 Western lowland gorillas face a double-pronged threat today from the growth of nearby human populations.
 One factor threatening these splendid apes is habitat loss as the thick jungle they depend on for food is cleared to make way for inefficient local agriculture.